shah0150/WinJS/README.md

 # WinJS

-A Simple Windows Application using WinJS a Windows Library using JavaScript.
+A Simple Windows Application using WinJS a Windows Library for JavaScript.